ghc-proposals/ghc-proposals/proposals/0000-incomplete-field-binds.md

 ## Proposed Change Specification

-The proposal consists of two parts: a new warning that warns unbound record fields `-Wincomplete-field-binds`, and a new `RecordWildCards` syntax to match rest of the fields without binding any variables.
+The proposal consists of two parts: a new warning that warns unbound record fields `-Wincomplete-field-binds`, and a new syntax to match rest of the fields without binding any variables.

 When `-Wincomplete-field-binds` is enabled, the compiler checks if record field bindings exactly correspond to the set of the fields.
 If it doesn't, it would produce a warning with a suggestion to bind the remaining fields.

-There would be a new record binding syntax available under `RecordWildCards` -- `_`, which is similar to `..` except that it does not bind anything.
+There would be a new record binding syntax `_`, which is similar to `RecordWildCards`'s `..` except that it does not bind anything.
+This would be available ina a new language extension `RecordDontCarePatterns` (naming subject to bikeshedding), implied by `RecordWildCards` and `NamedFieldPuns`.
 More concretely, given a datatype `data Foo = Foo { a :: () }`, a pattern `Foo{ _ }` desugars to `Foo { a = _ }`.
 Therefore, `_` suppresses a warning `-Wincomplete-field-binds` would otherwise produce.
 Node that this has nothing to do with record construction; it would be illegal to use `_` in record construction.